mixmastamyk/e2/readme.rst

 .. code:: shell

-    ⏵ python3 -m $PKG_NAME -v
+    ⏵ python3 -m env -v

-Though the module works under Python2, several of the tests *don't*, because Py2 does Unicode differently or doesn't have the facilities available to handle them (pathlib).
+Though the module works under Python2, several of the tests *don't*, because Py2 does Unicode differently or doesn't have the facilities available to handle them by default (pathlib).
 Haven't had the urge to work around that due to declining interest.

+FYI, a reference to the original module object is kept at ``env._module`` just in case it is needed for some reason.

 Pricing